-We have amended the "Flexible Benefits Plan" that we previously established for you and other eligible employees.
-Under this Plan, you will be able to choose among certain benefits that we make available.
-The benefits that you may choose are outlined in this Summary Plan Description.
-We will also tell you about other important information concerning the amended Plan, such as the rules you must satisfy before you can join and the laws that protect your rights.
+The Company's Flexible Benefit Plan ("Plan") has been established to allow Eligible Employees to pay for certain benefits on a pre-tax basis.
+There are specific benefits that you may elect, and they are outlined in this Summary Plan Description.
+You will also be informed about other important information concerning the Plan, such as the conditions you must satisfy before you can join and the laws that protect your rights.